What is sepsis?

 - Skin infection

-Bacteria are the most common cause these infections.
+Bacteria are the most common cause of these infections.
 Viruses, parasites, and fungi can also cause them and lead to sepsis.
-In some cases, the bacteria enter the body through a medical device such as a blood vessel catheter.
+In some cases, the bacteria enter the body through a medical device such as a blood vessel or urinary catheter.
 An infection that spreads around the body through the bloodstream is more likely to cause sepsis.
 An infection in just one part of the body is less likely to lead to sepsis.

 Who is at risk for sepsis?